CreateModFan154/Create-RoadWorks/README.md

 ---

+## ⚠️ Note to Petty Jerks

+If you intentionally mess with this project or me — over dumb drama, personal grudges, or to satisfy some weird ego trip — just know: I **don’t forget**.

+I won’t break rules.
+I won’t break laws.
+But I *will* make sure your stuff flops just as hard as you tried to make mine.

+– with ✨spiteful love✨, [your name]

+---

 ## 🛠️ About the Mod

 **Create: Roadworks** aims to bring real-world construction and logistics to Minecraft using the Create mod’s mechanical style.
 Inspired by road construction, hi-rail trucks, and infrastructure systems, Roadworks focuses on practical, immersive gameplay—everything from laying roads to deploying rail-ready vehicles.